pathdata/UNMaSk/README.md

-## Training Data and annotations used in DCIS segmentation
+## Training data and annotations used in DCIS segmentation

 a.
 Images used for training
 https://github.com/pathdata/HE_Tissue_Segmentation/tree/master/DCIS/TrainData (Left)